freibergs/Jira-Managers/readme.md

    - Ensure your Jira API token and Google API key are correct and not expired.
    - Check that you have the necessary permissions in both Jira and Google Sheets.

-2. "Issue already exists" errors:
+2. "Issue already exists" messages:
    - This is normal if the script is run multiple times a day.
 The script checks for existing issues before creating new ones.

 3. Google Sheets API quota exceeded: